hackerDEpandas/pebbleTime/README.md

 # Linear Regression (Machine Learning)  for Pebble Time

 ### Introduction
 For this project I used machine learning to try and predict a final **TotalFundingRaised** for the popular Kickstarter project **Pebble Time**.
 The *Linear Regression* method, along with the *Gradient Descent* alogrithm, was learnt from Stanfords Machine Learning class taught by Andrew Ng on [Coursera](https://www.coursera.org/course/ml).
-In specific, the following documentation provides insight on collecting and organizing data to later be ran through the *Linear Regression* method.
+In specific, the following documentation provides insight on collecting and organizing data to later be ran through the *Linear Regression* model.

 ### Data Source (*getData.py*)
 My data came from a service that was modified, and can be found [here](http://104.236.89.73:8888/project/pebble?snapshot=3).
 This service took a snapshot every 30 minutes of multiple data points of the [pebble project](https://www.kickstarter.com/projects/597507018/pebble-time-awesome-smartwatch-no-compromises).
 It was up to me to parse through the data set and retrieve only the *TotalFundingRaised* data point.
 Since I was trying to map the data to a function with respect to time, I wrote a script (*formatData.py*) that made a one to one mapping of a time input to a total funding output.